Pachycephalosaurus: Description

-The anatomy of Pachycephalosaurus is poorly known, as only skull remains have been described.
-Pachycephalosaurus is famous for having a large, bony dome atop its skull, up to 25 cm thick, which safely cushioned its tiny brain.
+The anatomy of Pachycephalosaurus itself is poorly known, as only skull remains have been described.
+Pachycephalosaurus is famous for having a large, bony dome on top of its skull, up to 25 cm thick, which safely cushioned its brain.
 The dome's rear aspect was edged with bony knobs and short bony spikes projected upwards from the snout.
-The spikes were probably blunt, not sharp.
+However, the spikes were probably blunted, not sharp.

-The skull was short, and possessed large, rounded eye sockets that faced forward, suggesting that the animal had good eyesight and was capable of binocular vision.
-Pachycephalosaurus had a small muzzle which ended in a pointed beak.
+The skull was short and possessed large, rounded eye sockets that faced forward, suggesting that the animal had binocular vision.
+Pachycephalosaurus had a small muzzle that ended in a pointed beak.
 The teeth were tiny, with leaf-shaped crowns.
-The head was supported by an "S"- or "U"-shaped neck.
-Younger individuals of Pachycephalosaurus maybe have had flatter skulls, with larger horns projecting from the back of the skull.
-As the animal grew, the horns shrunk and rounded out, as the dome grew.
+The head was supported by an S- or U-shaped neck.
+Younger individuals of Pachycephalosaurus might have had flatter skulls and larger horns projecting from the back of the skull.
+As the animal grew, the horns shrunk and rounded out as the dome grew.

-Pachycephalosaurus was probably bipedal and was the largest of the pachycephalosaurid ("bone-headed") dinosaurs.
+Pachycephalosaurus was bipedal and possibly the largest of all pachycephalosaurids.
 It has been estimated that Pachycephalosaurus was about 4.5 m long and weighed about 370-450 kg.
-Based on other pachycephalosaurids, it probably had a fairly short, thick neck, short fore limbs, a bulky body, long hind legs and a heavy tail, which was likely held rigid by ossified tendons.
+Based on other pachycephalosaurids, it probably had a fairly short, thick neck, short arms, a bulky body, long legs, and a heavy tail that was likely held rigid by ossified tendons.

 Classification

-Pachycephalosaurus gives its name to the Pachycephalosauria, a clade of herbivorous ornithischian ("bird hipped") dinosaurs which lived during the Late Cretaceous Period in North America and Asia.
-Despite their bipedal stance, they were likely more closely related to the ceratopsians than the ornithopods.
+Pachycephalosaurus gives its name to Pachycephalosauria, a clade of herbivorous ornithischian dinosaurs that lived during the Late Cretaceous period in North America and Asia.
+Pachycephalosaurs were a part of Marginocephalia, thus being likely more closely related to the ceratopsians than the ornithopods.

-Pachycephalosaurus is the most famous member of the Pachycephalosauria (though not the best-preserved member).
-The clade also includes Stenopelix, Wannanosaurus, Goyocephale, Stegoceras, Homalocephale, Tylocephale, Sphaerotholus and Prenocephale.
+Pachycephalosaurus is the most famous member of Pachycephalosauria, even if it is not the best-preserved member.
+The clade also includes Stenopelix, Wannanosaurus, Goyocephale, Stegoceras, Homalocephale, Tylocephale, Sphaerotholus, and Prenocephale.
 Within the tribe Pachycephalosaurini, Pachycephalosaurus is most closely related to Alaskacephale.
-Dracorex and Stygimoloch have been synonymized with Pachycephalosaurus.
+Dracorex and Stygimoloch have also been synonymized with Pachycephalosaurus.